FDCPA Frequently Asked Questions and Most Asked Questions

 NO!
 The cost of obtaining documentation to validate a debt is considered part of the cost of doing business by the collector and cannot be passed on to consumers.
 Collectors may not charge you for copies of the documentation of the indebtedness mailed in response to your dispute letter.
 To do so could constitute an imposition of a fee or service charge in violation of Section 808(l).

-[15 USC 1692a] Section 803.
-Definitions (5): “The term “debt” means any obligation or alleged obligation of a consumer to pay money arising out of a transaction in which the money, property, insurance or services which are the subject of the transaction are primarily for personal, family, or household purposes, whether or not such obligation has been reduced to judgment.
+15 USC 1692a 5) defines the term “debt” as any obligation or alleged obligation of a consumer to pay money arising out of a transaction in which the money, property, insurance or services which are the subject of the transaction are primarily for personal, family, or household purposes, whether or not such obligation has been reduced to judgment.
 Thus, debts incurred for business or commercial purposes are not covered by the FDCPA.
+Small business owners who use personal credit cards to finance their business will likely not be covered under the FDCPA, and credit cards that are issued in the business name and are used exclusively for business purposes would normally be treated as business debt.
+Use personal credit cards with caution when financing a business.